 Our Watermelon Runtz gummies are packed with juicy watermelon flavor.
 Each gummy contains 20mg of delta 8, making it a perfect choice for those looking for a strong experience.
 These gummies are also 100% gluten-free, so you can enjoy them without worry.
 Their potency will give you a mellow high that will last for hours.

 You know that delta 8 gummies stay in your system for several hours, right?
-But not many gummies pack as much of a punch as our Sour Worms.
+But not many gummies pack as much of a punch as our Tropical Punch gummies.
 With a perfect blend of sweet and sour, these gummies are sure to please.
 Each gummy contains 25mg of delta 8, making them one of the strongest edibles on our portfolio.

 Our Grape Gushers are a blend of renowned strains, including Gelato, Zkittlez, OG Kush, and Grape Ape.
 These legendary strains are combined to create a one-of-a-kind gummy that is both potent and delicious.
 Whether you need a gummy to wind down after a long day or one that will help you relax and sleep, our Grape Gushers are perfect for you.